 We are often asked by parents for advice on how they can support their child’s learning at home and our school is committed to ensuring that parents and families are valued partners in their child’s learning and development.
-As such I often place resources and web links in the newsletter to assist parents.
-The Victorian Department of Education and Early Childhood Development has developed advice on activities and learning ideas for parents interested helping their children with maths and literacy at home.
-The following link will provide you with transition to Primary School advice and also 201 literacy and maths tips for children from per-school to year 6.
+To assist parents, we place resources and web links in the newsletter.
+The Victorian Department of Education has developed advice on activities and learning ideas for parents interested helping their children with maths and literacy at home.
+The following link will provide you with transition to Primary School advice and also 201 literacy and maths tips for children from pre-school to year 6.
 This booklet form is also available in many different languages from the Department website at:

 SchoolMate App for parents: The Victorian Department of Education and Training (DET) has developed the SchoolMate APP for parents and students.
 It can be downloaded onto your mobile device and contains an outline of the curriculum and gives information about how you can assist your child, what is taught at each year level and recommendation on additional resources.

 The following links are useful for Mathematics and English (Literacy) ideas to help students at home:

 Student Policies These policies include policies on: Buddies; Cultural Diversity; Formation of Classes; Student Representative Council;